This is a sponsored post from Giving Assistant. As always, all opinions are 100% mine.

 I know my generous readers will be excited to use Giving Assistant and give back from their surplus.
 Be sure and share your small changes that yield big results as we all strive to save money on family expenses.

 What charity is your favorite?
-Did you find them as a choice at the Giving Assistant website?
+Did you find them as a choice on the Giving Assistant website?